-Merchandise suppliers provide finished goods for our products, which are intended for resale by the ALDO Group.
-We maintain a long-standing network of merchandise suppliers to bring our designs to life in accordance with our standards and requirements.
+Finished goods suppliers for our products, which are intended for resale by the ALDO Group.
+We maintain a long-standing network of merchandise suppliers to bring our designs to life, in accordance with our standards and requirements.
 This category is comprised of finished goods suppliers that are responsible for the manufacture of products bearing an ALDO Group-owned brand or a licensed trademark, which are either contractually engaged by the ALDO Group or by a buying agent acting on behalf of the ALDO Group.